bluecurrent/HomeAssistantAPI/docs/source/documentation/api-package-documentation.md

 ### handle_session_messages(message: dict)

-- changes the object name
+- Changes the object name.

 Changes the error to a better readable form.